 Parental care provision: The main variable of interest in the present analysis is a dummy variable capturing whether or not the respondent provides care to his/her elderly parents and/or parents-in-law.
 In the Preference Parameters Study, there are two questions relating to parental care provision.
-One of the questions asks respondents who is the main caregiver to their father, mother, father-in-law, and mother-in-law (in case they are
+One of the questions asks respondents who is the main caregiver to their father, mother, father-in-law, and mother-in-law (in case they are married), respectively.
+The other question asks respondents whether or not respondents and/or their spouses provide at least some care to their father, mother, father-in-law, and mother-in-law, respectively.
+To shed light on the importance of accounting for the intensity of caregiving, we construct two caregiving variables based on respondents' responses to these two questions.
+The first variable equals one if the respondent and/or his/her spouse provides some care to at least one of the respondent's parents or parents-in-law and zero otherwise.
+The second variable equals one only if the respondent serves

-6 It may be possible that people, for instance regular workers versus irregular workers, have a different concept of the "retirement age."
+8 It may be possible that people, for instance regular workers versus irregular workers, have a different concept of the "retirement age."
 However, given that the survey simply asks respondents until what age they would like to work, instead of using the word "retirement," this may be less of a concern for the current analysis.
 Nevertheless, we also try dropping the self-employed and irregular workers from the sample in some variants.